ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 - Some clues Riot is cutting back budget:
 	- The MSI was being held in EU studios for most of the tournament.
 	- The NA LCS Spring Finals was held in a 1000 capacity music venue.
-	- Riot casters won't even to go to Korea for Worlds.
+	- Riot casters won't even to go to Korea for almost all *Worlds*.
-	- Worlds finals are not even held in Seoul or Busan but Incheon instead.
+	- Worlds finals are not even held in Seoul or Busan but *Incheon* instead.

 ### Nvidia RTX cards